-- increasing the allowable displacement capacity, Δ^L_C, by meeting detailing requirements of a higher SDC as described in Article 3.5, or - adjusting the dynamic characteristics of the bridge as described in Article 4.1 to satisfy Eq.
-1 stiffness and strength, the objective of the capacity verification is to determine the maximum displacement capacity of each pier.
+Displacement capacity verification is required for individual piers or bents.
+Although it is recognized that force redistribution may occur as the displacement increases, particularly for frames with piers of different stiffness and strength, the objective of the capacity verification is to determine the maximum displacement capacity of each pier.
 The displacement capacity is to be compared with an elastic demand analysis, which considers the effects of different stiffness.
 Expected material properties are used for the displacement capacity verification.
-Generally, the center of mass is at the elevation of the mass centroid of the superstructure.